 When I first started meditating I had a very small sense of my being.
-I just sat quietly and listened to my teacher guide me in several visualisations.
+I just sat quietly and listened to my teacher guide me in several visualizations.
 I did it because it was relaxing and felt good.
 The growing sense of being came over time, and still keeps coming in new ways today.

 There are many activities associated with meditation.
-For example: poetry, breathing exercises, visualisations and yoga.
+For example poetry, breathing exercises, visualisations and yoga.
 All of these offer ways to help you to regain a sense of focus.

 These different meditational activities all have lovely qualities to offer you.
 For example Breathing and yoga can have a great influence on the nervous system and body.
 Visualisations can be very creative and great for the imagination.
 They are all good in their own ways so be sure to follow your inner compass as to what seems like fun, and of interest.